 United Kingdom history cartoon buddy.

-From a historical background of internal wars, power struggles and dictatorship's, Britain has evolved very well indeed thus far through reform, which continues, and it is credit to this relatively small United Kingdom, that many people from all over this large planet still wish to come and live their own lives there despite the negative aspects of historical legacy.
+The United Kingdom has evolved very well indeed thus far through reform, which continues, and it is credit to this relatively small Island that many people from all over this large planet still wish to come and live their own lives there despite the negative aspects of historical legacy.

 The countries of England and Wales were first united in 1536, and with the act of union 1707, Scotland united with England to form the United Kingdom.